vspaceone/terminus/README.md

 Server for member specific services in a hackerspace

 ## API
+The server listens on port 8000 for http and on port 8001 for https

 * `/` Shows API information
 * `/get/user` Get user information
   * `username`|`userid`|`uid` Pass the username/userid/uid for selecting the user